jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

 ----

+Time to fix my mistakes

 * I change ``aka_uncle_of_lil`` to ``aka_aunt_of_lil``

   .. code-block:: python
     :emphasize-lines: 1

     mv ../../jane/aka_uncle_of_lil ../../jane/aka_aunt_of_lil

+  why does that work?

 * I change ``aka_aunt_of_baby`` to ``aka_uncle_of_baby``